 You’re a business owner and you’ve been doing just fine without a huge staff or a dedicated IT guy.
-But like everything else these days, your business depends on technology: email, databases, documents and spreadsheets—maybe even software unique to your industry, like a computer-aided drafting program.
-So how do you know when it’s time to bring in some professional IT support?
+But like everything else these days, your business depends on technology: email, databases, documents and spreadsheets-maybe even software unique to your industry, like a computer-aided drafting program.
+So how do you know when it’s time to bring in some professional IT support like This Company in Gloucester?
 Here are 7 key signs, although we’re sure there are many more:

 1. If your billable hours are down because you’ve been troubleshooting computer/printer/router problems-your business needs IT support